-Listed vs. Non-Listed P2PE Solutions: What You Need to Know
+Listed versus Non-Listed P2PE Solutions: What You Need To Know

 The PCI Security Standards Council (PCI-SSC) recently released an assessment methodology for merchants using Point-to-Point Encryption (P2PE) solutions that have not yet been listed on the council’s website.
 The addition of the Non-Listed Encryption Solution Assessment (NESA) and the accompanying audit process provides merchants an expanded pool of encryption solutions beyond the current list of validated providers, allowing for a wider range of security offerings.
 Before deciding between a listed or a non-listed solution, however, it important to understand the assessment requirements of each as it relates to the solution provider as well as the merchant.

 The process for becoming a listed solution with the PCI-SSC begins with an audit performed by an independent, third party, Qualified Security Assessor (QSA) who has been certified for P2PE assessments.
 During this assessment, the P2PE QSA will evaluate the solution against the relevant controls outlined in the following six P2PE Domains: